Steve-O-Codes/ImperialMetricXchange/README.md

 A webmaifest file was used to allow users to download the app on their phone and have it appear as a mobile application.

+The app is available for live demo here - <a href="https://imperialmetricxchange.netlify.app/">ImperialMetricXchange</a>

 ### Technologies I Used 🧑‍💻:

 <hr>